anoobbacker/brilliant-pala/screening-mock/chemistry/042-gases-at-stp.md

 iv) Nitrogen (N₂)
 v) Silver (Ag)
 vi) Oxygen (O₂)

 ---
 # Answer

+## Quick visual reasoning
+- Carbon dioxide (CO2): Think of soda bubbles and your breath—both escape into the air.
+Dry ice left on a table doesn’t leave a puddle; it vanishes into the air.
+That means at room conditions it’s a gas.
+- Diamond (carbon): A gemstone that sits in a ring—clearly a solid.
+- Gold (Au): Jewelry stays put on your finger; not drifting around the room—solid.
+- Nitrogen (N2): When people make “liquid nitrogen,” they must chill it a lot.
+So at ordinary room conditions it’s a gas.
+- Silver (Ag): Spoons, jewelry—solid at room conditions.
+- Oxygen (O2): The gas from an oxygen cylinder feeds flames and lungs.
+To make it liquid you must chill it a lot—so at room conditions it’s a gas.

+Gases here: CO2, N2, O2 → 3.

+## Create twists
+- Visual trap: “Dry ice is solid, so CO2 must be solid.”
+Fix: Watch dry ice in a warm room—no puddle, only fog that fades.
+It’s not stable as a solid at room conditions; it becomes gas.
+- Trap: “Heavy things can’t be gases.”
+Fix: Some gases are heavier than air but still float around the room; they just sink lower, yet remain gases.
+- Trap: “Carbon in CO2 means it behaves like diamond.”
+Fix: Same element, different bonding—diamond is a rigid network; CO2 is tiny separate molecules that move freely as gas.

+- Same idea, different problem: Chlorine, bromine, iodine at room conditions—chlorine drifts as a pungent greenish gas, bromine sloshes as a red-brown liquid, iodine sits as a shiny purple solid that slowly gives off violet vapor.
+Use what you’d see or smell in a lab, not formulas.

+- Nature/engineering echoes:
+  - Soda fizz and fire extinguishers: CO2 escapes as gas.
+  - Oxygen cylinders feed flames and breathing—gas at room conditions.
+  - “Liquid nitrogen” shows you must cool it a lot; otherwise it’s a gas.
+  - Metals like gold and silver make sturdy objects—clearly solids unless heated in a furnace.

+Final count: 3 gases.

 ## Which of these are gases at 1 atm and 300 K?